Dog Boarding: What You Need to Know

 What is dog boarding?

-Dog boarding is overnight care for your dog while you're away.
+Dog boarding is overnight care for your dog while you are away.
 Your dog stays at a host home, kennel, vet clinic, or pet hotel.

 The best fit depends on your dog's health and routine.
 Your dog should have safe sleep space, steady meals, rest, and human care.